 Carrabba’s Relies on Natural Gas Equipment

-Carrabba/s kitchen relies on cooking with natural gas equipment to meet the demands of cooked-to-order production.
+Carrabba’s kitchen relies on cooking with natural gas equipment to meet the demands of cooked-to-order production.
 In addition to better temperature control and quick recovery, gas equipment helps deliver drama and that WOW factor in display kitchens.
-The natural gas equipment lineup includes: fryers, a pasta cooker, a charbroiler, infrared cheesemelter, convection ovens, three or four eight-burner ranges and a wood-fired, gas-assisted pizza oven.
+The natural gas equipment lineup includes fryers, a pasta cooker, a charbroiler, an infrared cheese melter, convection ovens, three or four eight-burner ranges, and a wood-fired, gas-assisted pizza oven.

 Joel Barker, Carrabba’s Vlce President of R & D and KItchen Operations